Vicky185/italianrecipe-app/README.md

 * CSS
 * JavaScript
     ** Scroll to top button - https://www.w3schools.com/howto/howto_js_scroll_to_top.asp
-    ** Carousel image slider on home page - https://getbootstrap.com/docs/4.3/components/carousel/
 * JQuery
     ** For dropdown and collapsable navbar - https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/
 * Bootstrap - https://getbootstrap.com/
 * Google Fonts - https://fonts.google.com/
-* Cloud9 - as IDE
+* Gitpod - as IDE
 * GitHub - as the remote backup used on this project and for other project users to view the code
+* Heroku - as the deployment method
+* MongoDB - as the database used for all information that is uploaded and displayed in each recipe

-# Testing
+## Testing
 ***

 #### UX

-* The user is able to see album covers of the band'smusic and listen to their songs
+* The user is able to see a couple of recipes on the home page
-* The user is able to watch a music video of song: 'Daydream Believer'
+* The user is able to search keywords in the search bar, then upon search is taken to a results page
+* The user is able to view each recipe individually and clearly view the ingredients/method
-* The user is able to see a background image on the contact page when on desktop/tablet but white background on phone
+* The user is able to view a small image of what the recipe looks like
+* The user is able to store/create/upload a new recipe
-* The user is able to send an enquiry form
+* The user is able to edit or delete an uploaded recipe
+* When the user adds a recipe, they are notified if they have filled the form wrong
+* The user is able to have a dropdown menu when on a ipad/mobile device
 * The user is able to scroll down to the bottom of the page and quickly scroll up with scroll up button on bottom right of page
-* The user is able access the band's social media pages (Youtube, Twitter and Facebook)
+* The user is able access all recipes
-* By clicking subscribe and 'Contact page' in the About section, the user will be able taken to new tab (contact page) where they can fill out a contact form

 Examples:
-* when user clicks 'Send' button on contact form, error will read if user hasn't filled out 'Name', 'Email' and Event description/detail' - only optional field is 'Subject'
+* when user clicks 'Click here for more...' button on the small recipe card/snippet, they will be taken to a new page.
+If they choose to delete they will be asked to confirm.
+If they ask to edit, they will be taken to a page of the recipe in the form and ready to be updated.
+If they remove all content from one field, an error will read: 'Please fill in this field'.
+This is the same when they create a recipe from scratch.

 *For a decription of the different screen sizes, please visit _[here](https://github.com/Vicky185/milestone1-monkees/blob/master/description-screens.md "here")_